 - Clinically -- a small dosage of MCT will not.

-- Taking 4 capsules of our MCT Oil will keep you in your fasted state.
+- Taking 1 tsp of MCT Oil will keep you in your fasted state.

 - More research needs to study the effects of using MCT oil during IF -- but there is no question that MCT be used simultaneously.